-You likely know that the brain is the most powerful and arguably the most important organ in your body.
-This is because it runs all the other parts of your body, allows for the ability to think, retains your memories, and governs your personality.
-The average brain weighs approximately three pounds.
-Its texture is similar to a firm jelly substance.
-It is comprised of three main parts:
+The brain can be considered your body's most influential and critical organ because it generally runs all the other parts of your body, enables you to think, retains your memories, and governs your personality.
+The average brain weighs approximately three pounds and has a texture similar to a firm jelly substance.
+It is generally comprised of three main parts:

-- The cerebrum is the largest part of the brain.
-It is the part that controls cognitive functions such as problem-solving, remembering, thinking, and feeling.
-It also controls the ability to move.
+- The cerebrum may be the most significant part of the brain.
+It typically controls cognitive functions, such as problem-solving, remembering, thinking, and feeling, as well as the ability to move.

-- The cerebellum is located at the back of the head, just below the brain.
-It controls the ability to balance and controls general coordination.
+- The cerebellum is normally located at the back of the head and controls general coordination and the ability to balance.

-- The brain stem is located below the cerebrum and in front of the cerebellum.
-It serves to connect the brain and spinal cord.
-It controls important automatic body functions.
-These include breathing, heart rate, blood pressure, and digestion.
+- The brain stem is generally located below and in front of the cerebellum.
+It normally serves to connect the brain and spinal cord and can be responsible for controlling crucial automatic body functions.
+These usually include breathing, heart rate, blood pressure, and digestion.

-Like the other parts of your body, your brain is given oxygen from your blood.
-In fact, with every heartbeat, the arteries carry approximately 20 to 25 percent of the blood in the body to the brain.
-The brain has billions of cells that need a good portion of the oxygen found in the blood.
-Ultimately, on average, your brain uses 20 percent of the oxygen available in the blood.
-When you are intently concentrating, your brain will use up to 50 of the oxygen flowing through your body.
+Your brain is normally provided with oxygen from your blood.
+With each heartbeat, your arteries may carry approximately 20% to 25% of the blood in your body to your brain.
+Ultimately, your brain can use about 20% of the blood’s oxygen.
+When you are intently concentrating, your brain may use up to 50% of the oxygen flowing through your body.

-All that oxygen is needed because of the billions of cells in your brain an important job.
-Those brain cells are constantly working to keep you alive and carry out various cognitive processes.
-In fact, various specific parts of the brain are dedicated to different processes.
-There are parts of the brain that perceive outside stimuli, other parts interpret the sensations received, other parts make plans, other parts initiate action, and other parts move the body to perform actions.
+All that oxygen may be needed because of the billions of cells in your brain.
+Those brain cells may constantly work to keep you alive and carry out various cognitive processes.
+Different parts of the brain are usually dedicated to specific tasks.
+Examples of these functions can include processing outside stimuli, interpreting sensations, making plans, initiating action, and moving the body.

-Of particular importance in dementia and Alzheimer's Disease, the hippocampus is a part of the brain that transfers information into long-term memory.
-It is a part of the limbic system of the brain that assists with the transfer of information and formation of memories.
-Memories are stored in the temporal lobes of the brain.
-Damage to the hippocampus can impair the ability to form memories.
+The hippocampus is a part of the brain that can transfer information into long-term memory, and it can be of particular importance in Alzheimer’s disease.
+This part of the brain's limbic system usually assists with knowledge and forming memories.
+Damage to the hippocampus can impair the ability to create new memories.

 How Does Alzheimer's Affect The Brain?

-No matter what part of the brain is in action, the work of the brain is done by individual cells.
-These nerve cells or neurons are connected by branches.
-The branches are technically called axons.
-Signals can travel along these axons to carry messages from one neuron to another in the network.
-Unfortunately, in a brain with Alzheimer's Disease, the neurons become damaged and eventually destroyed.
-This disrupts and impairs the way that signals can move through the brain.
+No matter what part of the brain is in action, the brain's work is typically done by individual cells.
+Branches may connect these nerve cells, or neurons.
+The units of cells can be referred to as axons.
+Signals can travel along these axons to carry messages from one neuron to another.
+In a brain with Alzheimer's disease, the neurons can become damaged and eventually destroyed.
+This can disrupt and impair the way that signals move through the brain.

-This means that nutrients can no longer go to the nerve cells, which causes them to die.
-Second, beta-amyloid plaques, which are abnormal clusters of protein fragments, also build up between the brain's nerve cells.
-Research indicates these plaques seem to block the signaling in the brain's nerve cells.
+Second, beta-amyloid plaques, or abnormal cluster protein fragments, can also build up between the brain's nerve cells.
+Research indicates these plaques can block signaling in the brain's nerve cells.

-Scientists are not entirely sure what causes all these changes.
-However, some changes appear to be the result of genetic and environmental factors.
-For example, research shows that a genetic mutation increases risk.
-Studies have also found that a head injury sustained earlier in life may also increase the risk of developing Alzheimer’s Disease.
+Scientists are not entirely sure what causes these changes in the brain.
+However, some changes appear to result from genetic and environmental factors.
+For example, research shows that a genetic mutation can increase levels of risk.
+Studies have also found that a head injury sustained earlier in life may also increase the risk of developing Alzheimer’s disease.

 What Part Of The Brain Does Alzheimer's Affect?